 Note that the custom options entered will be displayed in the S.M.A.R.T Disks table column and in this example SMART support has now been identified; via our custom smart option.

 Note: The Rescan button below the Disks table will apply all custom smart options, prior to it’s use their affect may not be visible.

 Another facility enabled by adding custom SMART options is that of enabling the reading of SMART information when the drives concerned are connected to a hardware raid controller.
 In this instance there must of course be a one to one mapping of actual drives to the devices presented to Rockstor, ie JBOD or Just a Bunch Of Disks mode or otherwise know as pass-through or HBA mode, or IT (initiator target) mode.
 Essentially the hardware raid controller does no RAID functions and simply presents the drives ‘as is’.

 Due to controller manufacture differences the way SMART data is retrieved differs; smartmontools can cope with some of these differences but it often requires additional custom smart options.
 And these options are also often controller model specific.
 Please see the Checking disks behind RAID controllers for the specific options required.

 Currently, in Rockstor, these ‘SMART through hardware raid controller’ options are entirely manual but an example posted by a Rockstor forum user who also helped to develop these options is shown in the following example:

 Note that in the above example the “/dev/twl0” identifies the first (and only in this case) controller and the “-d 3ware,X” identifies the card port that each drive is attached to.
 Identifying which port relates to which drive is still a manual process that has yet to be automated in Rockstor and in this case care should be take to update these port when re-arranging drives.
 It is hoped that this facility is improved in the future.

-It is always best to take a not of a SMART reports drive serial number to be sure which drive it references.
-Especially when connected to a hardware raid controller.
+It is always best to take a note of a SMART reports drive serial number to be sure which drive it references.
+Especially when connected to a hardware RAID controller.